-- The fabrication and use of barricades and handrails shall be in compliance with Buyer's plant safety rules and with OSHA and ANSI regulations.
-Special attention shall be given by contractor to the following items: - a) To protect workers from injury, contractor shall construct removable replaceable handrails, temporary barricades or secured covers for all openings in the roof and floors, open trenches in the roof and floor, open trenches crossing roads and pedestrian walkways, and open manholes in accordance with all applicable safety regulations.
-Such handrails, barricades, and covers may be removed only when removal is necessary for the performance of work near the opening, trench or manhole.
-They shall be replaced when any of the following occur: - The workers take a break or leave the area; or - The work is not completed by the end of the working day; or - As soon as their absence is no longer necessary for the performance of the work.
+- 1. The fabrication and use of barricades and handrails shall be in compliance with Buyer's plant safety rules and with OSHA and ANSI regulations.
+Special attention shall be given by Contractor to the following items: - a.
+To protect workers from injury, Contractor shall construct removable replaceable handrails, temporary barricades or secured covers for all openings in the roof and floors, open trenches in the roof and floor, open trenches crossing roads and pedestrian walkways, and open manholes in accordance with all applicable safety regulations.
+Such handrails, barricades and covers may be removed only when removal is necessary for the performance of work near the opening, trench or manhole.
+They shall be replaced when any of the following occur:

-- b) When such handrails, barricades or covers are removed by contractor or any subcontractor, they shall be replaced or rebuilt as necessary by contractor or subcontractor which removed them. - c) Contractor shall post areas where it is necessary to do overhead work. - 2.
+- (1) The workers take a break or leave the area; or - (2) The work is not completed by the end of the working day; or - (3) As soon as their absence is no longer necessary for the performance of the work. - b.
+When such handrails, barricades or covers are removed by Contractor or any Subcontractor, they shall be replaced or rebuilt as necessary by Contractor or Subcontractor which removed them. - c.
+Contractor shall post areas where it is necessary to do overhead work. - 2.
 Contractor shall be responsible for posting, installing, and maintaining signs, signals, and barricades to detour the passage of persons or vehicles at all locations where potential hazards exist. - 3.
 Contractor's employees shall obey all signs, signals, and barricades which are posted to warn of potential or existing hazard.
 Contractor shall prepare a barricade plan and drawing when a pathway, aisle, thoroughfare or exit route must be blocked to perform work safely.
-The barricade plan and drawing must be signed off by the Buyer's authorized representative. - 4.
+The Barricade Plan and Drawing must be signed off by the Buyer's SH&E Representative. - 4.
 Barricades must be 42 inches high, square and level.
 Barricades should be kept 4 feet back from the edge of excavations, trenches, holes, platforms, and roofs. - 5.
-The selection and use of signs and tags shall be in conformance with the ANSI D6.1,235.1, and ANSI D6.1,235.2 or equivalent (Part VI FHWA MUTCD). - 6.
-Contractor shall be responsible for attaching danger tags to a piece of equipment (or part of a structure) to warn of potential or immediate hazards. - Flagmen must wear red or orange vests.
+The selection and use of signs and tags shall be in conformance with the ANSI D6.1,235.1, and ANSI D6.1,235.2. - 6.
+Contractor shall be responsible for attaching danger tags to a piece of equipment (or part of a structure) to warn of potential or immediate hazards. - 7.
+Flagmen must wear red or orange vests.
 Flags must be of color and size meeting OSHA standards.